cpichard/usdtweak/README.md

 The project is almost self contained and only needs:

+- cmake installed (version > 3.14)
-- cmake > 3.6 and a C++14 compiler installed
+- a C++14 compiler installed: MSVC 19 or 17, gcc or llvm.
 - a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v21.11) version 21.11
-- a build of [GLFW](https://www.glfw.org/), [version 3.3.5](https://github.com/glfw/glfw/releases/download/3.3.5/glfw-3.3.5.zip) works

-If you managed to build USD, compiling usdtweak should be straightforward, cmake needs only 2 variables:
+If you managed to build USD, compiling usdtweak should be straightforward, cmake needs only 1 required variables:

 - __pxr_DIR__ pointing to the USD installation directory containing the file pxrConfig.cmake
-- __glfw3_DIR__  pointing to the USD installation directory containing the file glfw3Config.cmake

 ### Compiling on linux